skalpe/asyncWrapper/README.md

 # asyncWrapper
 Basic implementation of async wrapper for control flow.
-Based on generators and promises.Angular DI is useed for experiments.
+Based on generators and promises.Angular DI is used for experiments.
 ### Installation
 ```bash
 # Clone this repo